ericayto/PANARCHY/README.md

 ---

-## 0. Current Implementation Status (Phase 1)
+## 0. Current Implementation Status (Phase 2)

-Phase 1 now runs as a Rust crate with deterministic ECS core, tick scheduler, RNG streams, JSON snapshotting, and the `tiny_island` scenario.
-The CLI executes the Environment → Population → Economy → Bookkeeping loop and writes snapshots to `snapshots/<scenario>/`.
+Phase 2 now runs end-to-end as a Rust crate with deterministic ECS core, tick scheduler, RNG streams, JSON snapshotting, and the `tiny_island` scenario.
+The CLI executes the Environment → Infrastructure → Population → Economy → Finance → Bookkeeping loop, wiring in basic banking, loans, energy dispatch, and transport constraints before writing snapshots to `snapshots/<scenario>/`.

 ### What was delivered